 And then if you need to move and somebody’s hanging onto your legs, you just confidently, lovingly, pry them off.
 “I need to move these arms right now because I have to go over here.
 So I’m going to move these arms, and I’m going to walk over here and do this.”

 And really letting that small person have their feelings around this experience.
 It’s okay.
 They’re safe, they’re not feeling abandoned, they’re not feeling unloved.
 They’re feeling like, Wow she really is okay being the leader here.
 It’s all positive.

 So the onus cannot be on us to entertain our children while we take care of the things we need to take care of.
 That part has to be up to them.

 So she says, “They think it’s funny.”
-Yeah they think it’s funny.
-They probably think it’s a little uncomfortable that they’re mother doesn’t seem above this.
+Yeah, they think it’s funny.
+They probably think it’s a little uncomfortable that their mother doesn’t seem above this.
 She’s getting pulled into this.

 So it’s very positive for us to rise tall in our role.

 So she undoubtedly loses her patience.
 Yes.
 So we want to avoid that.
 That will be avoided with your expectation.
 Especially if it’s the end of the day, forget about it.
 You know, the arsenic hour, nobody’s going to be happy with you doing the things you need to do.
 Expect that.
 Expect it’s going to be messy and sloppy and none of it means that you’re a bad parent.
 None of it means anything is going wrong here.
 In fact, it’s positive.